wordofwarning/wordofwarning.org/current/2018-worksahead/index.md

 Our annual sampler of new performance is a double-bill of new works in development from Emma Geraghty + Vijay Patel.

 #### Emma Geraghty
-*Fat Girl Singing* is copy required…
+A girl, a guitar, and a message of hope… Sharing stories of her journey towards positivity and unapologetic defiance, *Fat Girl Singing* is an anthem of self-acceptance and a call to arms for those who simply don't fit the model.

 #### Vijay Patel
 The pulsing anxieties that occur within the Asperger's mind are unraveled… *Sometimes I Leave* explores the simple action to, but problematic mental preparation for, leaving.
 It could be leaving something so simple.